ovh/docs/pages/web_cloud/domains/transfer_incoming_homepl/guide.en-gb.md

 ### Unlock the domain name and retrieve the transfer code

-To unlock the domain name and retrieve the transfer code, follow the steps described in [home.pl dedicated documentation](https://pomoc.home.pl/baza-wiedzy/request-for-authinfo-code-form){.external}.
+To unlock the domain name and retrieve the transfer code, follow the steps described in the [home.pl dedicated documentation](https://pomoc.home.pl/baza-wiedzy/request-for-authinfo-code-form){.external}.

 ### Initiate domain transfer to OVHcloud

-Once you have obtained the authorization code, you can proceed with the transfer of your domain name by following the steps in our guide “[Transferring a domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain)”.
+Once you have obtained the authorization code, you can proceed with the transfer of your domain name by following the steps in our guide [Transferring a domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain).

 ## Go further <a name="go-further"></a>